vivekssv/python-scripts/README.md

 maintenance - types of variable assignments
 - dictionary.py
 maintenance - collection of list how can proceed with it
+- dictionary_json.py
+maintenance - collection of json input to iterate into the python Dictionary

 ### Docker images handle
 - docker search newimages